 Here are some of the common unrealistic expectations which people hold and become frustrated and depressed when they don’t happen:

 - A savior to come and save you.
 No one is coming to save you.
 No one cares about you.
 The sooner you realize this the better.
+The only person who is capable of saving you is YOU.

 - Free shit.
 Nothing worthwhile is free.
 You must earn everything by your own efforts.
 If you are given something for free, you are losing something in exchange without realizing it.
 Government handouts are good examples of this phenomenon on a larger scale.
 The more the government hands out freebies, the more authoritarian it becomes.
 You lose your freedom in exchange for the freebies.
 Despise the free lunch.